-C. Lab Testing of Protection Application
+C. Laboratory Testing of Protection Application

 The P&C IED is installed within laboratory, whereas MU is moved to remote location from the laboratory as shown in Fig. 12.
 The communication of SV stream of messages from MU to P&C IED is initiated.
-The MU is streaming data packets with digitized voltage and current signals at 480 Hz (8 samples per cycle), which is specified as the preferable sampling rate for distribution substation according to the IEC 61850-5 standard.
-The operating time of the A-phase element is tested for various Time Division Multipliers (TDMs), with multiple of pick-up (M) is 7, with A-phase line to ground (A-G) fault.
+The MU is streaming data packets with digitized voltage and current signals at 480 Hz (eight samples per cycle), which is specified as the preferable sampling rate for distribution substation according to the IEC 61850-5 standard.
+The operating time of the A-phase element is tested for various time-division multipliers (TDMs), where the multiple of pick-ups (M) is 7, with A-phase line to ground (A-G) fault.
 Table III demonstrates the results of over-current protection element performance over wireless LAN.
-The protection operating time using MATLAB simulation only includes execution of IDMT logic part (of the algorithm explained in Appendix), and hence it does not include communication and hardware related delay components.
+The protection operating time using MATLAB simulation only includes execution of IDMT logic part (of the algorithm explained in the Appendix), and hence it does not include communication and hardware related delay components.